nmshd/documentation/_docs_integrate/attribute-values.md

 ## BankAccount

-The bank account of a natural person.
+The bank account information of an account holder, including the IBAN and an optional BIC.
+The BIC is optional because, within the SEPA area, the bank can be derived directly from the IBAN.

 **Properties**